InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

 </div>
 <p align="justify">
-The performance evaluation on the prediction of the severity of PD patients based on NHY scale with or without depression and the level of depression across different time steps for single-task and multitasking ( three tasks) experiment. (a) A four-class NHY scale that defines the stage of PD. (b) A binary class that determines whether or not a patient is depressed. (c) A four-class depression scale that indicates the severity of depression.
-The performance matrices compare to the testing dataset.
-The bar on the top of each column represents the standard error.
+The study assesses the performance of the proposed model in predicting the severity of Parkinson's disease (PD) in patients based on the NHY scale, with and without depression, as well as the level of depression across various time steps in both single-task and multitasking (three tasks) experiments.
+The evaluation is conducted using (a) a four-class NHY scale that specifies the stage of PD, (b) a binary class that indicates the presence or absence of depression, and (c) a four-class depression scale that indicates the degree of depression severity.
+The performance metrics are compared to the testing dataset, and the standard error is represented by the bar on top of each column.
 </p>

 ### Guideline for reproducing results

-# After getting Dataset and Preproces it according to Problem statement
+# Upon obtaining the dataset, it is preprocessed according to the problem statement.

 Run
 ```bash